Offensive Material and the Law

-The Internet has changed the way we communicate, it has many positive values but it has also allowed the hateful to spread offence to a broader audience, without editorial control and often behind a veil of anonymity.
+The internet has changed the way we communicate.
+It has many positive values but has also allowed hateful content to spread to a broader audience, without editorial control and often behind a veil of anonymity.

-While you may come across a lot of material on the internet that offends you, very little of it is actually illegal.
+While you may come across a lot of material on the internet that offends you, a small proportion of it is actually illegal.
+Hate material online is recorded by police as a 'hate crime' when a crime defined in law is committed with hate motivation.
+When online material is hate motivated but does not meet the threshold for a criminal offence it may be recorded as a 'Non-crime hate incident'.
+All recording is vital to monitor community cohesion.
 UK laws are written to make sure that people can speak and write, even offensive material, without being prosecuted for their views.
-Parliament has tried to define laws in a way that balances our freedom of expression with the right to be free from hate crime.
+Parliament has tried to define laws in a way that balances our freedom of expression with the right to be protected from hate crime.

 Agencies like the police have duties to promote good relationships between different parts of our communities, but they do not have powers to control offensive thoughts or words unless they are shared illegally.
 We understand that hate material can damage community cohesion and create fear, so the police want to work alongside communities and the Internet industry to reduce the harm caused by hate on the Internet.

 In England and Wales it can be an offence to stir up hatred on the grounds of:

 (There is no similar offence relating to disability or transgender)

 The content of a website can also be illegal when it threatens or harasses a person or a group of people.
 If this is posted because of hostility based on race, religion, sexual orientation, disability or transgender then we consider it to be a hate crime.

 Illegal material could be in words, pictures, videos, and even music and could include;

 - messages calling for racial or religious violence

 - web pages with pictures, videos or descriptions that glorify violence against anyone due to their race, religion, disability, sexual orientation or because they are transgender.